kaer98/BlindVinsmagning/Backend/README.md

 - **Description:** Allows a user to join a wine tasting event.
 - **Controller:** `joinTasting`
 - **Parameters:**
-  - `id` (integer, path, required): The ID of the wine tasting event to join.
+  - `id` (integer, required): The ID of the wine tasting event to join.
 - **Cookie:**
   - `JWT` (string, required): JWT Cookie recieved from the [login](#post-apilogin) or [signup](#post-apisignup) endpoint.
 - **Response:**